snowdj/metrics20f/summary/intro_prob_theory02_expectation.md

 1. Basic Concept and Properties(BH, Chapter 2.5-2.6, 2.13, 2.14; CB, Chapter 2.2. pages 55-57; Hansen 2019, Chapter 2.31.)
 2. Distributions and Expectations of Functions of a Random Variable (BH, Chapter 2.4; CB, Chapter 2.1., Chapter 2.2. page 58-59)
-3. Alternative Ways to Characterize a Distribution (CB Chapter 2.3., 2.6; Exercise 4.57 on page 202: entropy; Hansen 2019, Chapter 2.32 and exercises in Chapter 5.)

 ## Additional Readings